lawlesst/lawlesst.github.com/content/pages/projects.md

 ### Data processing pipeline
 Maintain and extend a custom Python, based data pipeline for processing and de-identifying research data.
 Map incoming data to local data model.
 Manage and extend value-added processes.
 Develop and maintain codebooks to assist researchers with understanding data structures and contents.

 A version of this software has been open sourced as a reusable Python library called [SIRAD, Secure Infrastructure for Research with Administrative Data](https://github.com/riipl-org/sirad).
-A paper is also under review that outlines the Lab's data infrastructure.
-A pre-print is available at [10.31219/osf.io/hdv3c](https://dx.doi.org/10.31219/osf.io/hdv3c).
+A [paper](https://doi.org/10.1145/3335150) was also published describing the methods in *Communications of the ACM*:

+* Hastings, Justine S., Howison, Mark, Lawless, Ted, Ucles, John, White, Preston.
+Unlocking data to improve public policy.
+Communications of the ACM.
+Volume 62.
+Issue 10.
+October 2019 pp 48–53. https://doi.org/10.1145/3335150

 ### RI360 table
 Lead the design and implementation of an integrated dataset that links individual-level information across state government programs over a 20 year time span.
 Challenges addressed here include linking entities across datasets, normalizing dates, scaling the build and indexing process to handle a billion rows, documentation, training staff and students to contribute.